Hashir-Ahmed123/furever-companions/README.md

 - **PROJECT_REPORT.md** — Comprehensive project documentation
 - **TEST_DATA.md** — Test data documentation and scenarios

-## License

-MIT License — feel free to use this project for learning and development.

----

-This project was built with [Lovable](https://lovable.dev).

-## Build with Love

-Continue developing this project in the [Lovable editor](https://lovable.dev/projects/580746c4-84e8-46b1-bf8d-8817d4178644).

-- **Ship faster**: describe what you want to build and Lovable handles the code.
-- **Stay in sync**: every change made in Lovable is committed straight to this repository.
-- **Full ownership**: this code is yours.
-Push to `main` on GitHub and your changes sync back into Lovable, ready for your next prompt.

 ## Development

 Prefer working locally?
 You need Node.js and npm — [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating).